-Many websites and tutors teach their students to invent false evidence from articles/journals in order to support their arguments in their IELTS WritingTask 2.
+Many websites and tutors teach their students to refer to invented articles/journals in order to support their arguments in their IELTS WritingTask 2.

 They recommend this as a strategy to sound more convincing, authoritative and academic.

 However, I would argue that you will sound MORE convincing, authoritative and academic if you don’t refer to random fake articles that you just made up.

 After a week of marking Task 2 essays where candidates kept referring to fake articles they had made up (invented), I posted this piece of advice on Instagram.

 One of my followers asked me this very sensible question: